 Thermostatically controlled mixing valves must be used in the design of the potable hot water system.
 Potable hot water should be tempered to no more than 110°F when used for bathing or other personal uses.

-Good engineering practice mandates the use of thermostatically controlled mixing valves set at 120°F or less to keep the delivered water temperature below scalding temperatures.
+Good engineering practice mandates thermostatically controlled mixing valves set at 120°F or less to keep the delivered water temperature below scalding temperatures of 125°F.

-2 PRODUCT DESCRIPTIONS
+2 PRODUCT DESCRIPTION